 Equipment screens which use non-penetrating supports, secured by concrete or steel weights, are also available.
 Occasionally, and where sufficient structural support exists, masonry or wood-framed walls will be built on the roof to serve as screens.

 Building Codes and Equipment Screens

 Due to the large number of roof penetrations typically required by an equipment screen, they tend to be a common source of roof leaks.

 Because of this, the flashings or pitch pans at these penetrations should be inspected regularly as part of a preventative maintenance program.

-Useful Links for Rooftop Equipment Screen Information
+External Sources & References for Equipment Screen Information

 1. General: We like this little article/blog post, “Rooftop Equipment Screens” over on Architekwiki.
 It gives you an architect’s opinion on how equipment screen walls can be used to improve a building’s aesthetics along with some design and construction detail information.
 (If the link doesn’t send you to the right page, just search for “rooftop equipment screens” on the site’s home page.)